Evalon/yarnd/README.md

 ## Why?

-Yarn encourage reliability and work really good for this purpose, sometimes too good.
+Yarn encourage reliability and works really well for this purpose.
-Sometimes when you want update some deps yarn didnt update transitive dependencies that already in use in other package.
+But sometimes when you want update some direct dependencies yarn didn't update transitive dependencies that already in use in other package.
+Therefore you can get two or more the same packages installed.
+For web bundles it's sometimes crucial to get only one or at least as less as possible same dependencies.
+Because of possible errors and bigger bundle size if several duplicated dependencies present.
 So you have four choices:
 1. Remove yarn.lock entirely and install again (Worst)
 2. Update lock.file manually (Error prone)